filamentgroup/fixed-sticky/README.md

 To enable you to offer different styling options for progressive enhancement, the polyfill adds appropriate classes to the root `html` element:
 * `fixedsticky-native` where native support is available, and has not been optionally overridden by the polyfill.
-* `fixedsticky-polyfilled` where the polyfill has successfully initialised for at least one element.
+* `fixedsticky-polyfilled` where the polyfill has successfully initialised for at least one element, or has successfully overridden the native implentation.
 * neither of the above where native support is unavailable and the polyfill can not be (or has failed to be) initialised.

+### Accessing FixedSticky in javascript

+You can access the fixedsticky object - including config and methods. eg:

+    FixedSticky.init('#my-element')

+### Removing sticky positioning

+You can remove the fixedsticky polyfill behavior from any element using:

+    FixedSticky.destroy('#my-element')

+This will remove the polyfill and all it's associated data and classes from the element (but not the `.fixedsticky` class needed to re-initliase it/position it natively).
+Be aware that browsers that support sticky natively will still do so after the polyfill is removed, unless you take steps to stop it.
+If *the last instance* of a polyfilled element has been unitialised, the window scroll and resize events will also be removed and the `HTML` tag will have the `fixedsticky-polyfilled` CSS class removed.

 ### Sticking items to the bottom of a container